Maryland nonprofit helps employers and disabled adults work together

 “For those of us with Asperger’s, we need to think about and meet those expectations,” Nelson said.

 He said Melwood’s 12-week training program also taught him to speak up for himself and to explain to supervisors or colleagues that he could do the work but may need to “decompress” after completing a task or work at his own pace.

-When he started his job two years ago, he said, he thought he wouldn’t like doing tech-related work but now enjoys it: “I went and I tried it and realized I could do this.”
+When Nelson started his job two years ago, he said, he thought he wouldn’t like doing tech-related work but now enjoys it: “I went and I tried it and realized I could do this.”